eeyrw/LcdTcp/README.md

 4. Open the LcdTcp.ino with Arduino IDE and specify the board `NodeMCU 1.0 ESP-12E` and other parameters should be set accordingly.
 5. Click verify button.

 Also, if you are interested in building with [makeEspArduino](https://github.com/plerup/makeEspArduino) , you can check the https://github.com/plerup/makeEspArduino and config.mk in the project root.
-Generally, you should clone the makeEspArduino to the project root and run `make -f ./makeEspArduino/makeEspArduino.mk -j7` to build.
+Generally, you should run `git submodule update --init --recursive` and run `make -f ./makeEspArduino/makeEspArduino.mk -j7` to build.

 **Upload firmware**